pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 But coconut milk in coffee??

 If you grew up in Southeast Asia, or specifically in Singapore in the 80s and 90s, you’d have a distinct memory about coconut milk.
-Especially if you would had to go down to the store to buy it.
+Especially if you had to go down to the store to buy it.
 They didn’t sell coconut milk then.
 They sold desiccated coconut!

 Complete with a loud noisy machine out back and a bunch of coconut husks lying around where the friendly store owner sits on a stool and masterfully takes a crack at a coconut, feeds half onto the machine and out comes your pure white fluff, sealed in a bag en-route to Mom central, where the transformation begins.